faultfactory/SBM_Monorepo/docs/crash_course.md

   - Don't be trying to do something in the minimum number of lines of codes.
   - Nobody cares.
 The compiler optimizes way better than we think we do anyway.
   - Don't increment/decrement a variable with in the middle of an operation because you can.
-  - If you have to do something that is obtuse because the classes defined don't easily handle this, then
+  - If you have to do something that is obtuse because the naming can't easily describe, then add a code comment.
+But add a minimum of them because they tend to not get updated.
 #### Don't repeat yourself
   - If you're doing something repeatedly, break it out into a separate function.
   - If all boards have the same operation being done on something, make that into a library that can be refined and tested and documented.